zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

 After successfully logging into your account, you will be required to setup two-factor authentication (2FA).
 Personal devices are authorized for 2FA use.

+??? note

+    If you're reading this, you probably already have access to Gitlab!
+Hopefully this can still be a helpful reference. :smile:

 ### Getting added to groups

 The program use Gitlab groups to provide team-based and role-based access control to different projects and repositories.
 These groups are also used for managing calendar invitations, so that invitations do not need to be updated or forwarded when new team members join.